 HEALING WITH CYMATICS WAVE THERAPY

-This article is taken from the amazing and most up to date book Sona: healing with Wave Front BioResonance , written by Gary Buchanan, a real pioneer of cymatics research and one of the few leading authorities of Vibrational Medicine.
-The find out more or buy a copy visit Gary’s site by clicking on the links below:
+This article is taken from the book Sona: healing with Wave Front BioResonance , written by Gary Buchanan, a real pioneer of cymatics research and one of the few leading authorities of Vibrational Medicine.
+You can get hold of the book by clicking on the link below.

 Vibrational Medicine http://www.communityguilds.org/sona.html